top of page

 Hospitality group Potato Head in Bali offers guests alternative treatments and healing sessions at its resort.
 Guests can choose from a Traditional Chinese Medicine (TCM) experience, with acupressure and a cupping treatment, or a Balinese healing session where one is taken through a spiritual journey and gentle mind-body work to release emotional or physical blockages

-5. Culture as a Community Effort
+5. Culture as a Community Project

 @grlswirl